-- Airbnb charges you about 15% on top of what the host actually receives for your reservation.
+- Airbnb charges you about 15% on top of what the host actually receives for your reservation (even more if you need to exchange currency).
 That means you COULD get your reservation for about 15% LESS if you booked directly with the host.

 - If you have to cancel your reservation at the last minute, the host has the right to keep some or all of your money for your entire stay.
 You will not have any ability to write a review of your host if you cancel your reservation, even if you end up paying for your entire stay and the host double-books the rental space.

 If you are a potential Airbnb HOST:

 - If your guests claim any sort of insect/pest/vermin problem, airbnb will instantly return 50% of your guests money for their entire reservation, even if it’s a year long reservation and the claim is false.
 This is a common scam tactic.

 - If your guests steal your cash or other difficult-to-prove assets, airbnb will do nothing.